otisibor/serverless-database-to-datalake-ETL-with-AWS-Glue/3_TransformDataWithGlue/README.md

 ### Next module

-After you have verified that your AWS Glue crawler has successfully extracted data from your MySql database into your data lake, move onto the next module: [Transform your data in your Data lake from SQL format to Parquet format](..3_TransformDataWithGlue)
+After you have verified that your AWS Glue crawler has successfully extracted data from your S3 bucket into your data lake, move onto the next module: [Serverlessly query your data using Amazon Athena](../4_QueryWithAthena)